 Sample collection technique is critical in pertussis testing.
 For a culture and/or a test for genetic material, a nasopharyngeal (pernasal) swab or aspirate is used.
 The nasopharyngeal swab is collected by having you tip your head back and then a Dacron swab (like a long cotton bud with a small head) is gently inserted into one of your nostrils until resistance is met.
 It is left in place for several seconds, then rotated several times to collect cells, and withdrawn.
 A nasopharyngeal aspirate is taken by using a syringe or other suction device to insert and immediately withdrawing a small amount of saline into your nose while your head is tipped back.
 Neither procedure should be painful, but it may tickle a bit, cause your eyes to water, and provoke a coughing reaction.
 Whenever possible, samples should be collected before you are given any antibiotics.

 For antibody testing, a blood sample is obtained by inserting a needle into a vein in the arm.

 Oral fluid is collected by brushing a swab along the gums.
 This can be done by a health professional, by the patient themselves or the patient’s parent or guardian.

 Pertussis tests are used to detect and diagnose a Bordetella pertussis infection.
 Early diagnosis and treatment may lessen the severity of symptoms and help limit spread of the disease.

 There are several tests that may be used when a pertussis infection is suspected:

 - Culture – this test has been the “gold standard” for identifying pertussis and is used to diagnose a pertussis infection.
-The sample is put into nutrient media and the bacteria are grown and identified.
+The sample is put into a special type of nutrient media and the bacteria are grown and identified.
 Results are reported in one to two weeks.

 - Polymerase Chain Reaction (PCR) – this test amplifies the genetic material of the bacteria in a sample and is available within a couple of days.